emfcamp/software_stories/volunteer_system_user_stories.md

     - Location
     - Shifts I can do (I have the training and pass the requirements)
     - Time
-    - That I have signed up to
+    - That I have signed up to do

 * Sign up for:
     - A specific shift

-* View list of shifts I'm signed up for - link to schedule view search
+* View list of shifts I'm signed up for
-* Cancel a shift - improve
+* Cancel a shift
 * Take online training/test
-    > Currently expect this to be only for the bar
+    > Currently expect this to be only be for the bar

 * When on shift
     - Have access to information about the role (wiki page)